Skip to main content

 • 1-5 — an inclusive range.

-• Systems without a scheduler service — cron is available on every Unix-like OS.
+• Systems without a workflow service — cron is on every Unix-like OS, every CI runner, every Kubernetes cluster.

-When you need anything dynamic (schedule based on state, retries, dependencies), reach for a proper workflow scheduler instead.
+When you need anything dynamic (schedule based on state, retries, dependencies between jobs), reach for a workflow scheduler instead — Argo Workflows, Airflow, Step Functions, Temporal.

 Frequently asked questions

-What is the difference between day-of-month and day-of-week?
+What is the difference between day-of-month and day-of-week in Unix cron?

-They look similar but combine as an OR, not an AND. `0 9 15 * 1` runs at 9am on the 15th of every month AND also on every Monday.
-Leave one as `*` if you only want to constrain the other.
+They combine as an OR, not an AND. `0 9 15 * 1` runs at 9 AM on the 15th of every month AND every Monday.
+To restrict to "9 AM on Mondays" leave day-of-month as `*`.
+To restrict to "9 AM on the 15th" leave day-of-week as `*`.
+AWS EventBridge avoids this trap by requiring `?` for whichever field is unconstrained.

-Many cron implementations (Vixie cron on Linux, anacron, GitHub Actions, Kubernetes CronJobs) accept shortcuts like `@daily`, `@hourly`, `@weekly`.
-Those are shorthand for the standard 5-field expressions — the builder outputs the expanded form for maximum portability.
+Many cron implementations (Vixie cron, anacron, GitHub Actions, Kubernetes CronJobs) accept shortcuts like `@daily`, `@hourly`, `@weekly`.
+They are shorthand for the standard 5-field expressions — this builder outputs the expanded form for maximum portability.
+AWS EventBridge does NOT accept `@daily`-style shortcuts.